Superheavy element

-The known superheavy elements form part of the 6d and 7p series in the periodic table.
-Except for rutherfordium and dubnium (and lawrencium if it is included), even the longest-lasting isotopes of superheavy elements have half-lives of minutes or less.
+The known superheavies form part of the 6d and 7p series in the periodic table.
+Except for rutherfordium and dubnium (and lawrencium if it is included), all known isotopes of superheavies have half-lives of minutes or less.
 The element naming controversy involved elements 102–109.
 Some of these elements thus used systematic names for many years after their discovery was confirmed.
-(Usually the systematic names are replaced with permanent names proposed by the discoverers relatively shortly after a discovery has been confirmed.)
+(Usually the systematic names are replaced with permanent names proposed by the discoverers relatively soon after a discovery has been confirmed.)

 Introduction

 Synthesis of superheavy nuclei

 A superheavy atomic nucleus is created in a nuclear reaction that combines two other nuclei of unequal size into one; roughly, the more unequal the two nuclei in terms of mass, the greater the possibility that the two react.
 The material made of the heavier nuclei is made into a target, which is then bombarded by the beam of lighter nuclei.
 Two nuclei can only fuse into one if they approach each other closely enough; normally, nuclei (all positively charged) repel each other due to electrostatic repulsion.
 The strong interaction can overcome this repulsion but only within a very short distance from a nucleus; beam nuclei are thus greatly accelerated in order to make such repulsion insignificant compared to the velocity of the beam nucleus.
 The energy applied to the beam nuclei to accelerate them can cause them to reach speeds as high as one-tenth of the speed of light.
 However, if too much energy is applied, the beam nucleus can fall apart.